heptarch/heptarch.github.io/lab/bell.md

 In this small-scale, distributed setting, having a grand managerial hierarchy doesn't make much sense.
-But somebody should take responsibility for coordinating different strands of research to ensure that, like an orchestra conductor, the voices harmonize (*management*).
-Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a big picture sense of the problem domain (*separation*)
+But somebody should take responsibility for coordinating different strands of research to ensure that, like an orchestra conductor, the different voices harmonize (*management*).
+Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a big picture sense of the problem domain so the research folks don't have to (*separation*), and